 Your memory is a monster; you forget— it doesn’t.
 It simply files things away.
 It keeps things for you or hides things from you—and summons them to your recall with a will of its own.
 You think you have a memory; but it has you! - John Irving, A Prayer for Owen Meany

-Summary
+Book Summary

 Book Format

 In approximately 18,000 words these three themes intertwine in a format of five chapters written as organized notes rather than full essays.
-Interspersed within are photographs, cartoons*, and book references, which make the story of my father Glenn R. Browne Jr. more than memoir of one individual but of life in the Midwest circa 1980.
+Interspersed within are photographs, cartoons*, and book references, which make the story of my father more than memoir of one individual but of life in the Midwest circa 1980.
 My Father's Letters further defines a path that others may want to consider exploring, as they ponder what they should be doing with all this extra time on their hands.

 The Author